 Defense Minister Pranab Mukherjee opened the first phase of India’s giant western naval base INS Kadamba in Karwar, Karnataka state, on May 31/05, saying it would protect the country’s Arabian Sea maritime routes.
 Kadamba has become India’s 3rd operational naval base, after Mumbai and Visakhapatnam.
 It is valuable for its location, and also for its ability to transcend the fundamental capacity and security limitations of India’s other 2 naval bases.

 INS Kadamba is being built near Karwar in the southern state of Karnataka.
 That Phase I construction was just part of India’s ambitious “Project Seabird,” a potential INR 50+ billion project that will include the naval base, and much more besides.
 India finished a scaled-back Phase I a full decade after the originally-envisaged 1995 completion date.
-As might be expected, Phase II is now likely to be approved at last, long after it was supposed to have been finished:
+As might be expected in India, Phase II is going forward at last, long after it was supposed to have been finished.

 INS Kadamba, at Karwar

 Kadamba has many virtues, but none loom larger than helping Navy decongest Mumbai on its northwest coast.
 Mumbai is close to Pakistan, but its heavy merchant shipping traffic, even heavier swarms of fishing and coastal craft, and large tourist draw make securing the naval base it very difficult – as India’s experience in the 1971 war with Pakistan proved.
 Throw in nearby oil terminal hazards, the constant need for dredging the long, shallow fairway to the sea, the need to berth submarines alongside normal ships, and no dedicated airfield, and Mumbai’s limitations become clear.